intermezzio/weffe/README.md

 sudo apt-get install ffmpeg v4l2loopback-dkms
 ```

-Ensure that v4l2loopback-dkms is at version 0.12.5-1 or later to ensure full functionality.
+Ensure that v4l2loopback-dkms is version 0.12.5-1 or later to ensure full functionality.

 Then run the command `install.sh` to install this locally.
 Note: do not use this method if you are installing it via the AUR.